 RULE 1009-1 AMENDMENTS TO LISTS & SCHEDULES

+(a) This rule applies to amendments to schedules, petitions, lists, matrices, Statements About Your Social Security Numbers, and Statements of Financial Affairs.

-(a) If a debtor amends any schedule to add creditors after the Clerk has issued the notice of bankruptcy case, the debtor must serve the notice of bankruptcy case, the amended schedule(s), and a copy of the Chapter 13 plan, if applicable, on each newly-scheduled creditor and file a certificate of service in compliance with Local Rule 9013-3 reflecting that service.
+(b) If a debtor amends any schedule to add creditors after the Clerk has issued the notice of bankruptcy case, the debtor must serve the notice of bankruptcy case, the amended schedule(s), and a copy of the Chapter 13 plan, if applicable, on each newly-scheduled creditor and file a certificate of service in compliance with Local Rule 9013-3 reflecting that service.
 Pursuant to Fed.
 R. Bankr.
 P. 1009(a), no motion to amend is required.

-(b) Any amended schedule shall include a cover sheet that describes each specific amendment being made and shall clearly state the name of the creditor being added or removed.
+(c) Any amendment to which this rule applies shall include a cover sheet that describes each specific amendment being made, and, if adding or removing creditors, shall clearly state the name and address of the creditor being added or removed.

-(c) If the amended schedule adds a creditor, the debtor shall file an amended list of creditors with any amended schedule that adds the creditor.
+(d) If the amended schedule adds a creditor, the debtor shall file an amended list of creditors with any amended schedule that adds the creditor.

-(d) A certificate of service, setting forth any removed creditors, shall be attached to any amended paper filed with the Court under this Local Rule.
+(e) A certificate of service, setting forth any removed creditors, shall be attached to any amended paper filed with the Court under this Local Rule.

 RULE 1014-2 VENUE – CHANGE OF

 (a) Venue for any bankruptcy case filed in the Middle District of Alabama is proper so long as a debtor is a resident of the district for a period of 180 days preceding the commencement of the case.
-A debtor can file a case in any division in the district so long as the residence requirements are met.
+A debtor must file in the division of the district in which the debtor resides.

-(b) If, after commencing a case, a debtor wishes to change venue to another division of the Middle District of Alabama or to another judicial district, a motion to transfer must be filed with the Court.
+(b) If, after commencing a case, a debtor wishes to change venue to another division of the Middle District of Alabama, a motion to change venue must be filed with the Court.
+Cases filed in the improper division based on county of residence will be subject to a show cause order on why the case should not be transferred to the correct division based on the debtor’s county of residence.

-(c) Cases improperly filed in this district based on county of residence will be subject to a show cause order on why the case should not be moved to the correct district based on the debtor’s county of residence.
+(c) If, after commencing a case, a debtor wishes to transfer the case to another judicial district, a motion to transfer must be filed with the Court.
+Cases improperly filed in this district based on county of residence will be subject to a show cause order on why the case should not be dismissed or transferred to the correct district based on the debtor’s county of residence.

 RULE 1016-1 DEATH OR INCOMPETENCE OF DEBTOR

-In the event of the death or incompetence of an individual debtor, counsel for the debtor shall file a suggestion of death using Local Form 2 setting forth whether administration of the estate is possible and in the best interest of the parties.
+In the event of the death or incompetence of an individual debtor or a joint debtor, counsel for the debtor or the joint debtor, or a personal representative authorized under applicable state law to make decisions on behalf of the decedent’s estate, shall file a suggestion of death using Local Form 2 setting forth whether administration of the bankruptcy estate is possible and in the best interest of the parties.

 RULE 1017-2 DISMISSAL OR SUSPENSION – CASE OR PROCEEDING